Sorting fact, disinformation after Russian attack on Ukraine

 — A residential neighborhood shelled in Mariupol, a strategic city on the Azov Sea near Russia’s border.
 The mayor said three people were killed.
 An anti-aircraft base was also struck, and the mayor said the airport runway nearby was damaged.

-— Fighting in Hostomel, a town 7 kilometers (4 miles) from Kyiv, and home to the Antonov aircraft maker and an airport with a runway long enough to receive all types of aircraft, including the biggest cargo planes
+— Fighting in Hostomel, a town 7 kilometers (4 miles) from Kyiv, and home to the Antonov aircraft maker and an airport with a runway long enough to receive all types of aircraft, including the biggest cargo planes.
+At least one home destroyed, according to footage obtained by AP.

 — An exploded shell inside an apartment building in the eastern city of Kharkiv; a resident described the blast and said a neighbor was injured in the leg and taken away by an ambulance